MadryLab/robustness/docs/example_usage/breeds_datasets.rst

 to focus on living things), or set :samp:`balanced` to ``False`` to get an imbalanced dataset.

-we can take a closer look at the composition of the dataset---what superclasses/subclasses it contains---using:
+We can take a closer look at the composition of the dataset---what superclasses/subclasses it contains---using:

 .. code-block:: python